pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 **vLLM Semantic Router** (evolved to Signal-Decision, November 2025) demonstrated learned routing between models based on query characteristics.
 MCI adopts similar routing concepts but adds the compliance gate as a prerequisite phase and structures performance optimization around CLASSic dimensions.

 **Ray Serve** provides distributed model serving with autoscaling.
-MCI operates at a higher abstraction layer-Ray Serve could be an implementation substrate for MCI sub-agents.
+MCI operates at a higher abstraction layer — Ray Serve could be an implementation substrate for MCI sub-agents.

 **Semantic Kernel** (Microsoft, 2023+) offered plugin-based orchestration with planner capabilities before its unification into Microsoft Agent Framework.

+### Distributed Agent Coordination

+Emerging platforms like **AX Platform** explore peer-to-peer agent collaboration, where agents self-organize through messaging, @mentions, and emergent coordination patterns.
+This approach optimizes for autonomy and horizontal scale — agents communicate directly without central orchestration.

+MCI takes a different position: **centralized control plane with distributed execution**.
+For loosely coupled workflows where compliance is advisory, emergent coordination works well.
+For regulated environments where you must prove data never crossed boundaries, you need a control plane that enforced constraints — not logs that show constraints happened to hold.

+The distinction is operational vs. forensic auditability.
+Distributed coordination can reconstruct what happened.
+Centralized control planes know what's happening and can intervene.
+Both are valid architectures for different constraint profiles.

 ### Evaluation Frameworks

 **CLASSic** (Aisera, ICLR 2025) provides the Cost, Latency, Accuracy, Stability, Security rubric that MCI adopts for sub-agent evaluation.
 We apply CLASSic with specific scoring methods and workflow weight profiles but did not create the framework.
-Our contribution is positioning CLASSic as a runtime optimization layer that operates after compliance gating-not as a complete routing solution.
+Our contribution is positioning CLASSic as a runtime optimization layer that operates after compliance gating — not as a complete routing solution.

 **Model benchmarks** (MMLU, HumanEval, MATH, GPQA, SWE-Bench) inform sub-agent design decisions.
 MCI distinguishes design-time model selection (informed by benchmarks) from runtime sub-agent routing (informed by CLASSic).

 ### Research on Model Routing

 **Leeroo Orchestration of Experts** demonstrated training an orchestrator on benchmark performance for intelligent model routing.
-This represents static learned routing-pre-computing which model handles which query type based on benchmark runs.
+This represents static learned routing — pre-computing which model handles which query type based on benchmark runs.
 MCI's adaptive learning operates at runtime with production feedback, learning across multiple dimensions (not just accuracy) and adapting to observed performance.

 ### What MCI Contributes